rideg1337/eltex_app3/readme.md

 1. Make sure the Jenkins user has permission to run Docker commands.
 2. Keep the .env file secure; never commit it to the repository.
 3. Adjust ports and image names as needed.

+### Learning note:
+This project is a personal learning exercise to improve my skills in Python, Docker, and CI/CD pipelines with Jenkins.
+It’s not production-ready software, but a functional prototype that I continuously improve as I learn.
+Contributions and feedback are very welcome!